 Resources are available in the collective worship trolley, which is kept in the Light Room, and within each teacher's classroom.
-Resources in the Collective Worship trolley include: books, prayers, candles, cloths, crosses, praying hands, pebbles etc. The Chaplains from The Becket regularly lead staff meetings, delivering new ideas, allowing access to the excellent resources on their "Be Inspirational" website.
+Resources in the Collective Worship trolley include: books, prayers, candles, cloths, crosses, praying hands, pebbles etc. Our RE SLT, with support from the Trust Lead Lay Chaplain, lead staff meetings, delivering new ideas, allowing access to the excellent resources.